Intel Did Not Tell US Cyber Officials About Chip Flaws Until Made Public - Slashdot

 Actually, the US govt would have kept it secret (or as secret as they can be - which at best, is pretty poor in general) and allowed the US security services (one of the many 3-letter 'above/outside the law' agencies) to use to exploit for domestic spying activities.

-Ban Intel chips for all US government use (Score:3)
+Ban Intel chips for all US government use (Score:4, Insightful)

 Is the Feds can ban Kaspersky and Huawei for not being secure for US government usage, perhaps Intel chips should be banned for use in government use.